ppy/osu-wiki/news/2026/2026-01-22-world-cup-design-team-applications-now-open.md

 Prior experience working on community tournaments is a bonus, but not required.
 New members will be introduced to the team's workflow, and early projects may involve working alongside more experienced designers to become familiar with the design production process.

 It is important to keep in mind, all designs produced must be original work.
 The use of AI-generated or otherwise plagiarised content is strictly prohibited.
-Every designer is responsible for ensuring all designs produced must be properly credited, any copyrighted material is used only with permission or license to do so.
+Every designer is responsible for ensuring all designs produced are properly credited, any copyrighted material is used only with permission or license.

 For content standards, visuals must not include elements featuring sexual content, excessive violence, drug use, inflammatory political or cultural themes, or depictions of self-harm.
 For in-depth information, applicants are encouraged to review [Visual Content Considerations](/wiki/Rules/Visual_content_considerations).